 2.1 Simulation and optimisation of process chains

-The sequence of production operations can be modelled by a chain of models connected by their input-output parameters [6].
-In addition to process optimisation, ProcessManager supports the modelling and optimisation of process chains as well (as a next step, its application in process planning is also foreseen).
+The sequence of production operations can be modelled by a chain of models connected by their input-output parameters (Westkämper, 1995).
+In addition to process optimisation, ProcessManager supports the modelling and optimisation of process chains as well.